 Prior work has looked at applying reinforcement learning and imitation learning approaches to autonomous driving scenarios, but either the safety or the efficiency of the algorithm is compromised.
 With the use of control barrier functions embedded into the reinforcement learning policy, we arrive at safe policies to optimize the performance of the autonomous driving vehicle.
 However, control barrier functions need a good approximation of the model of the car.
 We use probabilistic control barrier functions as an estimate of the model uncertainty.
-The algorithm is implemented as an online version in the CARLA (Dosovitskiy et al., 2017) Simulator and as an offline version on a dataset extracted from the NGSIM Database.
+The algorithm is implemented as an online version in CARLA[12] Simulator and as an offline version on a dataset extracted from NGSIM Database.
 The proposed algorithm is not just a safe ramp merging algorithm, but a safe autonomous driving algorithm applied to address ramp merging on highways.

-1. Introduction
+1 Introduction

-It is a well-known fact that real-word dynamics are more complicated than can be easily modeled in an analytical form in simulators (AbuAli & Abou-zeid, 2016).
+It is a well-known fact that real-word dynamics are more complicated to be modeled in an analytical form in simulators[1].
 This disparity between the real dynamics and the approximations involved becomes more prominent when dealing with safety-critical systems.
 To determine safety of a system we need to have a good idea of the world dynamics involved.

-The interaction of self-driving cars with other human drivers can be treated as a safety-critical system.
-(Lyu et al., 2021).
-In the area of autonomous vehicle control and planning (Gu et al., Ames et al., Luo et al.), safety is always the primary focus.
+The interaction of self-driving cars with other human drivers can be treated as a safety critical system.[22].
+In the area of autonomous vehicle control and planning (Gu et al.Ames et al.Luo et al.), safety is always the primary focus.
 Ramp merging is a typical, relatively simple scenario where autonomous vehicles interact with humans.
-Even for a simple driving scenario, freeway on-ramp merging areas are high-risk areas for motor vehicle crashes and conflicts due to the variety of driving styles (El abidine Kherroubi et al., 2021).
-Human drivers introduce uncertainty into merge scenarios, and Autonomous Vehicles (AV) will collide if they can't plan and be controlled safely (Zhu & Tasic, 2021).
+Even for a simple driving scenario, Freeway on-ramp merging areas are high-risk areas for motor vehicle crashes and conflicts due to the variety of driving styles[14] Human drivers introduce uncertainty into merge scenarios, and Autonomous Vehicles (AV) will collide if they can't plan and be controlled safely[33].
 It is therefore important that we address model uncertainty while modeling the control and planning of self-driving cars.

-In situations with rule-based systems designed to adhere to various driver behaviors on a highway, strictly following the rules to maintain safety could result in unsafe situations, where the autonomous vehicle might brake for an instant when going very close to a vehicle, which may not be anticipated by the human drivers of the tailgating vehicles, leading to collision (Zheng et al., 2011).
-The efficiency and solution feasibility of rule-based systems become even worse (Prakken, 2017) in situations with model uncertainty.
+In situations with rule-based systems designed to adhere to various driver behaviors on a highway, strictly following the rules to maintain safety could result in unsafe situations, where the autonomous vehicle might brake for an instant when going very close to a vehicle, which may not be anticipated by the human drivers of the tailgating vehicles, leading to collision [32].
+The efficiency and solution feasibility of rule-based systems become even worse [27] in situations with model uncertainty.
 Hence, we need to take human behavior into account along with model uncertainty for better safety guarantees.

 We closely study a highway on-ramp merging scenario, where the goal is to enable the AV to merge with human-driven cars safely and efficiently.
-Our main contributions are in extending and providing a reinforcement learning (RL) pipeline with probabilistically safe constrained barrier functional safety (Luo et al., 2020)(Lyu et al., 2021)(Ames et al., 2019b) which can be extended to any self-driving task in a simulation domain by changing the task-based reward function.
+Our main contributions are in extending and providing a reinforcement learning (RL) pipeline with probabilistically safe constrained barrier functional safety [21][22][6] which can be extended to any self-driving task in a simulation domain by changing the task-based reward function.
 We perform experiments in CARLA (Dosovitskiy et al.) and an offline training procedure on the NGSIM dataset for a one-on-one ramp merging case.
-The emphasis of the paper is not on proposing a novel RL algorithm for autonomous cars, but on addressing the problem of model uncertainty with Control Barrier Functions (CBFs) (Ames et al. 2019b) combined with a RL pipeline to extend the research on safe RL for both offline and online environments.
+The emphasis of the paper is not on proposing a novel RL algorithm for autonomous cars, but on addressing the problem of model uncertainty with Control Barrier Functions (CBFs) (Ames et al. 6) combined with a RL pipeline to extend the research on safe RL for both offline and online environments.